osg-htc/docs/docs/worker-node/using-wn.md

 As [described above](#the-worker-node-environment) `OSG_WN_TMP` is a temporary storage area on each worker node for pilot jobs to use as temporary scratch space.
+Its value is set through the configuration of your [CE](../compute-element/install-htcondor-ce.md#automatic-configuration).

 #### For site administrators  ####